Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Birthing of sea lions takes place on land.
 Shortly after arrival, from late May through July, the pregnant females give birth to pups conceived in the past year’s breeding season about 12 months ago.
 The pups weigh 6-9 kg (13-20 lb) at birth.
 Within about three weeks after giving birth, females are ready to breed again.
-Males compete to mate with the females and defend their territory with ritualized physical displays including vocalized threats, aggressive posturing, and occasionally physical combat Delayed implantation of the fertilized egg in the mother’s uterus ensures that her pup will be born at the breeding ground when colonies form again a year.
+Males compete to mate with the females and defend their territory with ritualized physical displays including vocalized threats, aggressive posturing, and occasionally physical combat.
+Delayed implantation of the fertilized egg in the mother’s uterus ensures that her pup will be born at the breeding ground when colonies form again a year later.

 Females stay with their pups for the first seven to ten days and then begin to forage at sea for one to three days at a time.
 Returning to shore, they quickly find their pup by smell and vocalization.
 They spend a day on shore after each foraging period nursing the pup.
 An older pup may accompany its mother on some foraging trips.
 Younger pups congregate in large groups to play and socialize.
 Pups are weaned abruptly and abandoned by their mothers usually when six months old.

 California sea lions are social animals.
-Hauled out they rest close to and often on top of each other.
-The noise level in the colonies is intense as a result of their loud vocalizing that some have compared to a lion’s roar and others to a dog’s bark.
-They may forms rafts or travel and play in groups if 12 or more.
+When hauled out they rest close to and often on top of each other.
+The noise level in the colonies is intense as a result of their loud vocalizing that some have compared to a lion’s roar or dog’s bark.
+They may forms rafts or travel and play in groups of twelve or more.

 These pinnipeds may spend several days to several weeks at sea foraging.
 During this time they dive almost continuously, taking brief surface rests.
 In the summer, females dive for up to four minutes to 75 m (245 ft).
 In winter, their dives are deeper and longer.
-The maximum dive time recorded is 12 minutes and the maximum diving depth i536 m (1760 ft).
+The maximum dive time recorded is 12 minutes and the maximum diving depth is 536 m (1,760 ft).